Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-25-scale-symmetry.md

 This perspective admittedly challenges conventional approaches to physics, which traditionally resist positing unmeasurable entities.
 However, as a metaphysical framework, it offers intriguing insights about the relationship between scale and knowledge.

-## The Recursive Nature of Cosmic Evolution
+## The recursive nature of cosmic evolution

 Perhaps the most profound implication of scale-relativity concerns our understanding of cosmic time.
 Consider that from the perspective of a sufficiently large-scale observer, our entire present cosmic age (approximately 13.7 billion years) might be equivalent to what we would consider "the first second after the big bang."